-Too Few High Relevance Mentions
+Too Few High Fit Score Mentions

 1. Sorting by “Recent” masks score

-- Rewrite Intent so it names who you want, what situations (complaints, comparisons, switching), and what to prioritize.
+- Rewrite Intent signal so it names who you want, what situations (complaints, comparisons, switching), and what to prioritize.

-3. Notification relevance cutoff is high
+3. Notification Fit Score cutoff is high

-4. Feed filters hide high-relevance rows
+4. Feed filters hide high–Fit Score rows

 5. Brand Context is thin or outdated